-Sometimes it pays to know where your put your lottery ticket.
+Sometimes it pays to know where you put your lottery ticket.
 That's why it's a good idea to play with Games at LottoGo.
 So what happened to the poor couple who lost their winning lottery ticket!

 A joyous first wedding anniversary had been a day that Martyn & Kay Tott would never forget.
 They had won the lottery.
 A £3 million fortune that would change their life.
-However, the loss of their ticket turned out to be ''the cruellest torture imaginable''.
+However, the loss of their ticket turned out to be ''the cruelest torture imaginable''.

 The couple saw a TV appeal about an unclaimed jackpot.
 The ticket had been won in their town and when checking the numbers on Teletext – recognising their own!
 The winning numbers: 6, 7, 11, 23 and 44.

 They searched their flat high and low but the winning lottery ticket was nowhere to be found.
 Contacting Camelot with their devastating news, they had an agonising seven weeks to satisfy officials they were the rightful winners.
 However, even though the ticket was proven to be theirs – there was a big problem.

 A 30-day limit to report a winning ticket had come and gone.
 The company had no legal obligation to pay to shatter the couple's dreams and putting a strain on their marriage.

 Mrs. Tott said: ''Thinking you're going to have all that money is really liberating.
 Having it taken away has the opposite effect.''